 You can see that the ServiceType has been changed to NodePort with 80 as the Service Port and 30227 as the NodePort.
 Now you can connect with your NodePort from outside the cluster and it'll show the same HTML format as it showed while ssh in the cluster.

-192.168.0.0 is the IP address of the host machine and 30227 is the port number that I'm sending a request.
+is the port number that I'm sending a request.
 Don't forget that NodePort is accessible from outside the cluster.
-The request sent to the NodePort is redirected to the IP address of the Service (on Service Port 80) which is further redirected to the targetPort 80 .
-Internally, the containerPort will also be 80 .
+The request sent to the NodePort is redirected to the IP address of the Service (on Service Port80

 Here's the diagrammatic approach for you